-Our first Boltbody ISAC is our BDC-1001 program, targeting a tumor antigen known as HER2.
-BDC-1001 recently completed a dose-escalation trial and is advancing into two Phase 2 clinical trials.
 Our expertise in myeloid cell biology also forms the foundation for additional, innovative immuno-oncology approaches that complement our Boltbody ISAC platform.
-A prime example is BDC-3042, our Dectin-2 agonist antibody program.
-BDC-3042 is being developed to repolarize critical cells in the tumor microenvironment known as tumor-associated macrophages (TAMs) by targeting cell-surface receptors.
-Dectin-2 agonism results in these TAMs changing away from the M2 phenotype that suppresses immune responses and supports tumor growth to the tumor-destructive M1 phenotype.
+For example,BDC-3042, our Dectin-2 agonist antibody program.
+BDC-3042 is being developed to repolarize critical cells in the tumor microenvironment known as tumor-associated macrophages (TAMs).
+Dectin-2 agonism results in these TAMs changing from tumor-supportive macrophages into tumor-destructive macrophages that elicit durable anti-tumor immune responses in preclinical models.
+We received the Investigational New Drug Application, or IND, clearance from the FDA in July 2023.
+In October 2023, we dosed the first patient with BDC-3042 in the Phase 1 dose-escalation study in patients with a broad range of solid tumors.
+BDC-3042 has now completed the first three dose escalation cohorts without experiencing a dose-limiting toxicity.

-Since our inception in January 2015, we have focused primarily on organizing and staffing our company, business planning, licensing, developing intellectual property, raising capital, developing our product candidates, and conducting preclinical studies and early clinical trials.
+Since our inception in January 2015, we have focused primarily on organizing and staffing our company, business planning, licensing, developing intellectual property, raising capital, developing our product candidates, and conducting preclinical studies and clinical trials.
 Prior to the completion of our initial public offering in February 2021, we funded our operations primarily through private placements of our convertible preferred stock for gross proceeds of \$173.7 million.
 In February 2021, we completed our initial public offering of 13,225,000 shares of our common stock at a price to the public of \$20.00 per share, including the exercise in full by the underwriters of their option to purchase 1,725,000 additional shares of our common stock.
 Including the option exercise, the aggregate net proceeds to us from the offering was approximately \$242.0 million, net of underwriting discounts, commissions, and other offering expenses.
 In May 2021, we issued 821,045 shares of our common stock to Genmab for gross proceeds of approximately \$15.0 million.

 We have not recorded any revenue from product sales.
 To date, our only revenue has been derived from our collaborations with Toray, Genmab, and Innovent.
 In March 2019, we entered into the Toray Agreement to jointly develop and commercialize a Boltbody ISAC utilizing a Toray proprietary antibody.
 In May 2021, we entered into an oncology research and development collaboration with Genmab to evaluate Genmab antibodies and bispecific antibody engineering technologies in combination with our proprietary Boltbody ISAC technology platform, with the goal of discovering and developing next-generation bispecific ISACs for the treatment of cancer.
 The research collaboration will evaluate multiple bispecific ISAC product candidate concepts with the potential to identify up to three clinical candidates for development.
-In August 2021, we entered into an oncology research and development collaboration with Innovent to leverage Innovent's proprietary therapeutic antibody portfolio and antibody discovery capability against undisclosed oncology targets in combination with our Boltbody ISAC technology and myeloid biology expertise to create up to three new candidates for cancer treatments with the potential to provide significant benefit to patients.
+In August 2021, we entered into an oncology research and development collaboration with Innovent to leverage Innovent's proprietary therapeutic antibody portfolio and antibody discovery capability against undisclosed oncology targets in combination with our Boltbody ISAC technology and myeloid biology expertise to create new candidates for cancer treatments.
+The Innovent collaboration was amended in March 2024, when we secured global rights to two Boltbody ISAC programs.
+We expect our collaborations with Toray and Genmab to add additional novel ISACs to our pipeline.